AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/protect-digital-documents.md

 ---
 # 5 Tips for working anywhere with Acrobat--Protect digital documents

-Add a password to your PDF to prevent copying, editing, or printing.
+[Add a password to your PDF](https://www.adobe.com/acrobat/online/password-protect-pdf.html){target="_blank"}  to prevent copying, editing, or printing.

 ## Tip #3 - Protect digital documents (1:23)